JoshJoshh/3821WIL_Spencer/README.md

 The functionailty to add new data to the program has not been included.

+The output part of the window will show a preview of what the data will look like.

 #### Change DB window
 This window closes the main window, and re-opens the initialisation window.